vudyaabhinav/trayt_express_challenge/README.md

 ## Github branch
-Please clone the repository on your local machine, do the changes and then commit to **your** github repository.
+Please fork the repository on your local machine, make your changes and then commit to **your** github repository.
 Please send us the link of your repository once done.

 ## What we are looking for in this coding challenge